opencv/opencv/modules/imgproc/doc/planar_subdivisions.rst

     :param pt: Point to locate.

-    :param edge: Output edge the point falls onto or right to.
+    :param edge: Output edge that the point belongs to or is located to the right of it.

     :param vertex: Optional output vertex double pointer the input point coinsides with.